JadeByfield89/MuSync/README.md

 MuSync
 ======

 MuSync is an Android music player app.
 I had an idea for a social twist where you could see what your friends were listening to on their devices in real time, as well see what songs/artists were trending in your area or others.
-I've since scrapped the social aspect since Soundwave launched a couple weeks after I started this project.
-I still think it has potential to be a solid music player, which is why I've open sourced it so other devs can contribute/modify it as they see fit.
+I've since scrapped the social aspect since [Soundwave](https://play.google.com/store/apps/details?id=me.soundwave.soundwave) launched a couple weeks after I started this project.
+Soundwave is an awesome app, and the team is working really hard on making it even better.
+Check it out if you get a chance.

+I still think MuSync has potential to be a solid music player, which is why I've open sourced it so other devs can contribute/modify it as they see fit.

 As of this writing, MuSync uses these open source libraries.